Written by: Kushal Dev | Co-founder, Customer Guru

 It’s important to list down the goals customers have at each stage of the customer journey and what are they trying to achieve as they move through each stage.
 These customer goals are not just what you think your customer goals are but what your customers and experience and feel at each stage.
 To really understand your customer goals you need to start listening to them.
 Use all mediums like surveys, interview, user tests and most importantly their behaviour.

 Touchpoints in the customer stages which are the different interactions with your customers as they try to reach their goals in each stage.
 These interactions could happen online, your location or theirs, in person or over the phone.
 Some of these touch-points are more critical to the customer experience and the goal is to manage your customer needs and expectations well at these touchpoints.
 It helps identify problem points where you need to focus on to provide a good experience.

 Designing the customer journey is based on research on how customers feel about doing business with you.
 Keeping track of time helps you identify the time taken at different touch points and make better business decision

 Once you have defined the stages and the gap in customer expectations and your offering you need to define what needs to be done to bridge this gap and the departments involved in bridging this gap.
-Get all the stakeholders and understand who are responsible for the customer experience at each touchpoint.
+Get all the stakeholders and understand who is responsible for the customer experience at each touchpoint.
 Designing your customer journey maps and sharing it across the organisation helps achieve a one company approach to delight customers.

-So start defining your customer’s journey and remove the guess work from customer delight and take your first step to customer delight.
+So start defining your customer’s journey and remove the guesswork from customer delight and take your first step to customer delight.

 For any questions and thoughts reach out on firstname.lastname@example.org